akhilt2/Study-Space/README.md

 AI helped accelerate the implementation of the learning experience, diagnose integration issues, and connect the frontend chatbot to relevant course and activity context.

-## Demo

-### Live Demo

-Add your deployed project link here, if available.

-### Demo / Pitch Video

-Add your demo or pitch video link here.

-*A short demo or pitch video is strongly recommended.
-Show the project working and briefly explain the problem, solution, and key features.*

-## Screenshots

-Add screenshots of the learner dashboard, course activity pages, AI chatbot, and collaborative workspace here.

 ## How to Run Locally

 Requirements: